 Aloe hemmingii

-Taxonomy
+Taxonomy ID: 3565

 Aloe hemmingii is an attractive succulent species found in Somalia.
 It forms rosettes of shiny, lime green to dark green or orange leaves with numerous white linear spots, growing up to 10 inches in diameter.
 The rosettes have 10 to 15 leaves and produce yellow to reddish flowers in spring on an unbranched or few-branched inflorescence.
 Aloe hemmingii is often mistakenly sold as Aloe harlana by nurseries and garden centers, and is very similar to Aloe somaliensis.
 Aloe plants, in general, come in a variety of colors and evolved to store water in their succulent leaves to thrive in dry climates.
 With proper care and plenty of sunlight, Aloe plants can even bloom with flowers in shades of red, orange, and yellow.

-How to care for Aloe hemmingii
+How difficult is it to take care of Aloe hemmingii

 Caring for Aloe hemmingii is a breeze, as it is highly adaptable and forgiving to minor neglect.